Funso Ojo

 A Belgium under-21 international, Ojo began his career with Dutch club PSV Eindhoven, making his debut in the Eredivisie in May 2009.
-He played on loan at VVV-Venlo during the 2010–11 campaign, but was allowed to leave PSV and returned to Belgium to play for Beerschot in June 2012.
-He joined hometown club Royal Antwerp in August 2013, and signed with Dutch Eerste Divisie side FC Dordrecht in February 2014.
-He helped Dordrecht to win promotion out of the play-offs at the end of the 2013–14 season, and though the club were relegated the following season, Ojo remained in the Eredivisie after signing with Willem II in June 2015.
+He played on loan at VVV-Venlo during the 2010–11 campaign but was allowed to leave PSV and returned to Belgium to play for Beerschot in June 2012.
+He joined his hometown club Royal Antwerp in August 2013 and signed with Dutch Eerste Divisie side FC Dordrecht in February 2014.
+He helped Dordrecht to win promotion out of the play-offs at the end of the 2013–14 season.
+Though the club were relegated the following season, Ojo remained in the Eredivisie after signing with Willem II in June 2015.
 He spent two seasons with the club, making 60 top-flight appearances, before he moved to England to play for Scunthorpe United in July 2017.
-He was sold to Scottish Premiership club Aberdeen for a £125,000 fee in July 2019.
-He spent three seasons with Aberdeen, though spent the second half of the 2020–21 season on loan at Wigan Athletic.
-He returned to England on a permanent basis after joining Port Vale on a free transfer in June 2022.
+He was sold to Scottish Premiership club Aberdeen for a fee of around £125,000 in July 2019.
+He spent three seasons with Aberdeen, though he spent the second half of the 2020–21 season on loan at Wigan Athletic.
+He returned to England permanently after joining Port Vale on a free transfer in June 2022.
+He was loaned out to Shrewsbury Town for the 2024–25 season.

 Club career

 PSV

-Ojo joined the PSV Eindhoven Academy from Germinal Beerschot in the 2004–05 season.
+Funso-King Ayorinde Ojo was born in Antwerp on 28 August 1991 to parents of Nigerian origin.
+He joined the PSV Eindhoven Academy from Germinal Beerschot in the 2004–05 season.
 He made his debut for the first-team at the age of 15, when head coach Ronald Koeman played him in a friendly against amateur side HVCH on 19 May 2007.
 He was called up by Huub Stevens to the substitute bench for a competitive fixture in the 2008–09 season.
-He played his first Eredivisie match for PSV on 5 May 2009 against Willem II.
-He signed a contract extension four months later, which would keep him at the Philips Stadion until summer 2010, after he impressed manager Fred Rutten.
+Ojo played his first Eredivisie match for PSV on 5 May 2009 against Willem II.
+Ojo signed a contract extension four months later, which would keep him at the Philips Stadion until summer 2010, after he impressed manager Fred Rutten.

 Having featured just twice for PSV in the first half of the 2010–11 season, Ojo joined VVV-Venlo on loan on 8 January 2011.
-However he struggled to break into the starting eleven under head coach Wil Boessen, much to Ojo and Rutten's frustration.
+However, he struggled to break into the starting eleven under head coach Wil Boessen, much to Ojo and Rutten's frustration.
 PSV signed Georginio Wijnaldum in June 2011, though Ojo would still manage to make a further ten appearances in the 2011–12 campaign.